raphaelyancey/Pinwatcher/README.md

 Pinwatcher
 ==========

-Pinwatcher is a little script that allows you to regularly backup pinned pictures to your drive.
+Pinwatcher is a little script that allows you to regularly backup Pinterest pictures from a profile to your drive.